-For years, our blocked drain experts have been clearing the drains and we have seen people flushing down unexpected things such as baby diapers, floss, cigarette butts, hair, band aids, and lot more.
-These things can get trapped in the drainage system and block it.
-There is nothing filthier than a blocked toilet and if you don’t want to deal it, the best thing you can do is to dispose the trash in the right way.
+For years, our blocked drain experts have been clearing the drains and during our time, we’ve seen people flushing down unexpected items including baby diapers, floss, cigarette butts, hair, band aids, and a lot more.
+These things can get trapped in the drainage system and block your drain system.

-Here is a list of top 5 things that you must not flush down the toilet:
+Here is a list of the top 5 things that you must not flush down the toilet:

 Flushable wipes / disposable wipes /baby wipes

 Flushable wipes are NOT flushable.
-Even if their labels claim that they are safe for sewers and septic system, we strongly recommend that you must not flush them.
-They are too thick to be flushed and therefore, they have become one of the biggest reasons for blocked drains in Australia in the last few years.
-Every year the Australian local councils spend thousands of dollars to get these flushable wipes removed from the drainage system.
-As responsible citizens, we should dispose the wet wipes in trash bins instead of choosing the easier method of flushing.
+Even if their labels claim that they are safe for sewers and septic systems, we strongly recommend that you do not flush them.
+They are too thick to be flushed and therefore, they have become one of the biggest reasons for blocked drains in Melbourne in the last few years.
+Every year the local councils spend thousands of dollars to get these flushable wipes removed from their drainage systems.
+As responsible citizens, we should dispose of the wet wipes in trash bins instead of choosing the easier method of flushing.

-Human and pet hair and fur is another big reason behind blocked toilets.
-Like wipes and cotton swabs, they will form giant balls inside the drainage system and will create massive blockages.
+Human and pet hair and fur are another big reason behind blocked toilets.
+Like wipes and cotton swabs, they will form giant balls inside the drainage system and will create your drain pipes to be blocked.
 The best way to dispose of hair is to put them in the trash can.
 You can even make compost out of it!

 Since pills are water soluble, flushing pills won’t cause any blockage yet you must not dump them in the toilet.
-The water in your toilet will ultimately end up in rivers and oceans and the sewage system cannot remove the medicines from it.
 Let us be responsible towards nature and hand over our expired and unwanted medicines to our local pharmacy.
-They have safe disposal mechanism.
+They have a safe disposal mechanism.
 All you need to do is to drop your medicines at their store.

 As mentioned above, toilets are meant to flush only the waste generated by a human digestive system, which means, it’s not OK to flush pet litter.
 Cat poop is made of clay and sand.
 If you flush it down the toilet, it will clump and cause blockages.
-Further, cat litter contains toxins and parasites that cannot be filtered by the sewage system.
-Dog waste doesn’t clump in the drainage but we suggest that you must not still flush it.
+Furthermore, cat litter contains toxins and parasites that cannot be filtered by the sewage system.
+Dog waste doesn’t clump in the drainage but we suggest that you still don’t flush it down the toilet.
 The best way to deal with pet poop is to throw it in the trash or compost it.